Alternatives of entanglement depth and metrological entanglement criteria: Metrology and f -entanglement

 For the sake of completeness, let us consider the second situation depicted in Section~\ref{sec:1param.prob} (random choice of composite subsystems) as well, and let us denote the average and the variance of the subsystem sizes as

-being the first (raw) moment \eqref{eq:xipmom2.raw} and the second central moment \eqref{eq:xipmom2.central} of the size of the randomly chosen subsystem.
-Recall that $\var'(\pinv{\xi})$ is not a generator function, so it does not define a one-parameter entanglement property, and there is no meaning of its depth.
-However, we may write squareability in terms of these as $s_2(\pinv{\xi})/n=\var'(\pinv{\xi})/\avg'(\pinv{\xi}) + \avg'(\pinv{\xi})$, and the quantum Fisher information gives a lower bound for that in \eqref{eq:supersq},
+being the first (raw) moment~\eqref{eq:xipmom2.raw} and the second central moment~\eqref{eq:xipmom2.central} of the size of the randomly chosen subsystem.
+Recall that $\var'(\pinv{\xi})$ is not a generator function, so it does not define a one-parameter entanglement property, and its depth has no meaning.
+However, we may write squareability in terms of these,